Sending test scores to individual campuses:

-- UCs will utilize the highest SAT scores over one sitting or highest ACT composite score.
+UCs will utilize the highest SAT scores over one sitting or highest ACT composite score.
 We recommend you send all scores from both the SAT and ACT tests and allow UC admission readers to make determinations.
 Don't stress over this; UC truly will use only your highest scores.

 CSUs will utilize the highest Reading and Math section scores over all testing dates.
 We recommend you send all scores from both SAT and ACT tests and allow CSU to make determinations.

-- All other colleges and universities have varying policies that students will need to research.
+All other colleges and universities have varying policies that students will need to research.
 Information on these policies can be found on each college or university's admission webpage.

 2. Deadlines: When do test scores need to be received by the colleges?
-Typically, official scores reports should be received by campuses by each university's application deadline for the application plan being applied under.
+Typically, official score reports should be received by campuses by each university's application deadline for the application plan being applied under.
 For example, if a student is applying under a "regular decision" plan, then the score report should arrive at the admission office by that appropriate deadline.
 Same goes for admission plans of Early Action, Early Decision, and all other plan options.
 However, there are exceptions such as:

 The UC system: test scores must arrive at a UC campus by the end of December at the latest

-- The CSU system - most CSU campuses require test scores to be in their admission offices by the end of December although a few CSU campuses want test scores in their offices by the end of November: San Diego State and San Jose State.
+The CSU system - most CSU campuses require test scores to be in their admission offices by the end of December although a few CSU campuses want test scores in their offices by the end of November: San Diego State and San Jose State.